karthikbadam/PolyChrome/README.md

 Resources for Newcomers
 ---
 - [The Wiki](https://github.com/karthikbadam/polychrome/wiki)
 - A simple multi-device drawing application is also provided with this framework.
-It can be opened by running PolyChrome and opening "serverIP:3000/drawing" in your browser.
+You can try it out by running PolyChrome and opening "[hostname]:3000/drawing" in your browser.
 <br><br>
 <img src="https://github.com/karthikbadam/PolyChrome/blob/master/screenshots/screenshot-3.PNG?raw=true">